 No. The process of getting a dental crown is minimally-invasive, since only enamel from the outside of your tooth must be removed.
 In addition to this, your mouth will be completely numb during the process, ensuring you don’t feel any pain or discomfort.

-You can also be sedated during your appointment at Precision Dental if Dr. Packard approves you for sedation dentistry at our office, so you can get the dental care you need, even if you’re anxious or nervous about getting a crown.
+You can also be sedated during your appointment at Precision Dental in Bowling Green if Dr. Packard approves you for sedation dentistry at our office, so you can get the dental care you need, even if you’re anxious or nervous about getting a crown.